ArTuR00232/Epicgames_scraping_games/README.md

 scraping games in epicgames
 the code is a study about scraping in web using selenium
 OBSERVATIONS:
-1- Epicgames have a robot searcher, beacouse of this I have to do a macgayver.
+1- Epicgames has a robot searcher, so I had to do a workaroud.
-*I basically make the code open the browser for eatch link that I take from Epic.*
+*I basically make the code open the browser for eatch link I extract from Epic.*
-2- to not violate anything, I put some timers into code.
+2- To avoid violating any rules, I put some timers into code.
-*Epic do not have time to wait for each request into robots.txt*
+*Epic does not have time to wait for each request into robots.txt*